 Although Pijunnaqunga is a program that provides internship opportunities within Nunavik organizations, its greater goal is to empower Inuit youth and enhance their career path.
-We truly believe that post-secondary school remains THE NUMBER ONE priority to achieve that objective.
-For that reason, if a candidate made the decision to leave post-secondary school, he/she must have left school for at least 6 months to be eligible to apply to Pijunnaqunga.
-In that sense, we will also provide support to all participants at any point during the program who express the desire to further their education path.
+We truly believe that school remains THE NUMBER ONE priority to achieve that objective.
+For that reason, if a candidate made the decision to leave post-secondary school, they must have been referred by their Counsellor in Academic Training to apply for Pijunnaqunga.
+Furthermore, we will also provide support to all participants at any point during the program who express the desire to further their education path.
 We will consider any participant who goes back to school a success within our program.

 Reporting to the steering committee, the project manager is responsible for the coordination of activities and the seamless operation of Pijunnaqunga.

-Reporting to the project manager, the community liaison officer is responsible for all inquiries in Inuktitut, making sure that the program is culturally adapted and taking care of the connections between our local partners, interns and mentors.
+The community liaison officer is responsible for all inquiries in Inuktitut, making sure that the program is culturally adapted and taking care of the connections between our local partners and our participants.

 The Steering Committee oversees the progression of Pijunnaqunga.
 Members of the Steering Committee are monitoring the Pijunnaqunga activities, ensuring it aligns with the vision of the project.

 Members of the Steering Committee are: